HenrikBengtsson/my-paragliding-setup/README.md

    panel.  **IMPORTANT**: if this is not done, then you cannot connect the BlyFlyVario device in XCTrack (at least not on Poke 3).

-3. **External GPS in XCTrack**: In XCTrack, go to 'Preferences', then 'Connections & Sensors'.
+3. **External GPS and External Barometer in XCTrack**: In XCTrack, go to 'Preferences', then 'Connections & Sensors'.

    a.
 Under 'Connection', click 'External sensors', select 'Bluetooth
       sensor' and click 'OK'.
 It will scan for paired Bluetooh